USACO Silver Java Course - Part 1

 Suitable for beginner programmers.
 It is preferred that you are familiar with the Java programming language.
 This course contains lectures on sorting and video solutions to actual Codeforces/USACO problems.

 Anyone who is interested in learning more about algorithms and data structures

 Anyone who wants to prepare for the USACO Silver competitions

 - Anyone aiming to qualify for USACO Gold

 - Anyone looking to learn algorithms and data structures

 - Anyone interested in competitive programming

-Along with having multiple Udemy courses, AlgoSTEM has a popular Youtube channel that covers solutions to coding problems including those from Leetcode, Codeforces, Codechef, and various math competitions.
+Along with having multiple Udemy courses, AlgoSTEM has a popular YouTube channel called Algorythm that covers solutions to coding problems including those from Leetcode, Codeforces, Codechef, and various math competitions.

 Sama Setty is an incoming freshman at MIT from Fremont, CA. As an experienced competitive programmer, she has taught algorithms at her high school, AlphaStar Academy, and various libraries around the Bay Area.
 She began creating her own curriculum targeted for USA Computing Olympiad (USACO) contestants after noticing the lack of free, structured resources available to them.